Wheat free Christmas Cookies

 - Substitute wheat flour for ⅔ ground almonds + ⅓ coconut flour (or just straight almond flour).
 I grind whole almonds in my slow juicer, but a food processor works as well.
 Rice and other alternative flours work too, but for me, almond flour is the tastiest and healthiest option.
 The nuts add a delicious wholesome flavour that reduces the need for sweetness.

 - Use beaten egg whites, psyllium husk powder, arrowroot powder or tapioca flour as a binder if necessary.
-You have to experiment to find the recipes that work for you.
+You have to experiment to find the ingredients that work for you.

 - Replace sugar with stevia, honey or maple syrup for a lower carb biscuit.
 The flavour of honey and maple syrup mean you can use less while still creating a yummy biscuit.
-Xylitol or other granulated sugar substitutes work, but can cause a gut reaction which defeats the point.
+Xylitol, erythritol or other granulated sugar substitutes work, but can cause a gut reaction.
 For some recipes, sugar is a necessary evil, but you can usually halve or quarter the recommended amount.

 - Use melted dark Chocolate instead of sugary icing.
 It tastes better anyway…